kagglehub0.3.6

 hatch config set dirs.env.virtual .env

-After, create all the python environments needed by running hatch -e all run tests
+After, create all the python environments needed by running hatch tests --all

 .